What Canine Angels is About

 - Controller/Business Manager of an Equine Non-Profit

-- Currently on her 6th puppy to raise for CAST
+- Currently raising her 8th puppy for CAST

 - Therapy dog work at Children's Hospital Los Angeles